Ann Taylor, Baroness Taylor of Bolton

 Winifred Ann Taylor, Baroness Taylor of Bolton, PC (born 2 July 1947) is a British politician and life peer who served in the Cabinet of the United Kingdom from 1997 to 2001.
 A member of the Labour Party, she was Member of Parliament (MP) for Bolton West from 1974 to 1983, and Dewsbury from 1987 to 2005.

 Early life and education

-Winifred Ann Taylor was born on 2 July 1947 in London, England.
-Her mother was born in Lancashire and her grandfather hailed from Motherwell, Scotland, serving as chairman of local Labour Party.
-Taylor was educated at Bolton School and the University of Bradford, where she graduated with a BSc in Politics and History in 1969.
+Winifred Ann Taylor (nee Walker) was born on 2 July 1947 in London.
+Her mother, Doreen Bowling, was born in Lancashire and her father and grandfather hailed from Motherwell, Scotland.
+Her father was a Post Office engineer and Labour Party councillor in Bolton, and her grandfather served as chairman of Motherwell Labour Party.

+Taylor was educated at Bolton School, where she was head girl.
+She studied at the University of Bradford, where she graduated with a BSc in Politics and History in 1969.